aserto-demo/todo-go-v2/README.md

 cp .env.example .env
 ```

-After setting the `todo` policy instance in your Aserto account, retrieve the credentials from the policy settings tab:
+After setting the `todo` policy instance in your Aserto account, update the the `.env` to contain the following values:

 ```
 JWKS_URI=https://citadel.demo.aserto.com/dex/keys